SanoUsen/clnkr-3d-print-case/README.md

 The holes in the top case have the respective core hole diameters for the screws.
 By screwing in the screws, the thread is turned.
-I recommend doing this carefully so that the screws do not overtighten.
+I recommend doing this carefully so that the screws do not overtighten or break the hole instead.

 If the thread no longer lifts, for example due to wear,